mrieppel/FitchFX/README.md

 * `script/validate.js`: code to validate the user input, e.g. checking for well-formedness of input formulas, and to dispatch the user input to the appropriate rule checking code.

-Thanks to Fred Mesnard and Noah Lanning for bug reports!
+Thanks to Fred Mesnard, Noah Lanning, and Ian York for bug reports!

-(c) Michael Rieppel 2015-2020.
+(c) Michael Rieppel 2015-2021.
 Released under the MIT License.
 See LICENSE above for more information.